 - If you aren’t a recent medical school graduate, it’s helpful if you have recent and significant clinical experience.
 In your ERAS file, explain your experience thoroughly.
 Don’t put something like “shadowed in Dr. Johnson’s office.”
 Tell us what you did.
 Help us to see that you have kept your skills current despite a time gap since your graduation.

 - If you make it to a personal interview, try to be natural and spontaneous.
 Listen to and answer the questions you are asked.
 Don’t recite paragraphs that you’ve memorized.
 Be ready to tell us what makes you stand out in a pool of 2,000 applicants, and feel free to ask questions.
+Interviews can become very awkward when the applicant has no questions, no comments, and no apparent ability to carry on his or her side of the conversation.

 - Research our program before your personal interview.
 You can find a great deal of information on our website if you’ll take the time.
 If you don’t do this, it will be obvious, and we will wonder if you are truly interested in our program.
+You might not believe the number of applicants who ask how many residents are in our program and where they come from — even though our website provides this information in a comprehensive manner.
+This is just one example of many.